LarsN-hub/PyDoug/README.md

 - The axis transpose buttons (bottom left, immediately right of the 2D/3D button)
 - The image layer renaming feature (activated by double-clicking on a layer's name)

 PyDoug has its own functionality for shapes and labels that napari handles differently.
 Additionally, transposing axes with napari's buttons rather than PyDoug's reslice widget will not record what you have done in the constantly-updating parameters log, meaning you cannot recreate those transpositions in any later batch processing if needed.
 Finally, chaning a layer's name will not update the parameters log, so if you remove the image later the parameters log will not be able to find the operation to remove.
 Otherwise, these buttons will not "break" PyDoug, just potentially harm its functionality.

 Whenever you modify an image with one of PyDoug's widgets, a parameters log will update with the operation performed and the parameters used for the operation.
 When you delete an image layer from the layers list, the parameters log will delete the entry corresponding to that layer's name.
 By exporting these parameters, you can use them for batch processing of other datasets without you having to manually do so for each image.

 **Shapes Layer**

 After adding a shape (covered in the Masking Tab), the shapes layer can be interacted with by clicking on it in the layer list.
 Use the hollow cursor option (not the filled cursor) to move shapes around.
 Drag a shape's vertices to change its dimensions.
 Hold shift when changing dimensions to maintain the current aspect ratio.
 Click on a shape to change its appearance in the layer controls window above the layer list window (opacity, edge width, edge color, etc.).
 Do not add shapes from this selection window or they will only occupy a single slice of a stack as opposed to all slices of a stack when the add shape widget is used.
+Note that the exact location of a pixel's coordinates are in the center; i.e. if you want to include a pixel in a shape you will be creating a mask from, set the edge width to 1 and make sure the pixel is roughly covered by the edges on either side of the shape's manipulation line.
 More info here: https://napari.org/stable/howtos/layers/shapes.html.

 **Labels Layer**

 After adding a labels layer (covered in the Masking Tab), the labels layer can be interacted with by clicking on it in the layer list.
 Use the paintbrush option to draw on the image.
 The brush size can be altered and drawing in 2D or 3D can be performed.
 Change the label index to change the color.
 Note that all label colors will be converted to the white portion of the mask (if painting a mask).
 Use the paint-fill bucket to color an entire image/slice or within a pre-drawn boundary.
 DO NOT try to paint fill in 3D or the program will almost certainly crash.
 Use the eraser option to remove previously drawn labels.
 More info here: https://napari.org/stable/howtos/layers/labels.html.

 -------